the1lab/1lab/src/Cat/Displayed/Path.lagda.md

-The types get increasingly unhinged as we go: The identification between displayed object spaces lies over the identification of objects of the underlying category; The identification between displayed Hom spaces lies over a path in the base category _and_ the path of displayed object spaces we just defined.
+The types get increasingly unhinged as we go: The identification between displayed object spaces lies over the identification of objects of the underlying category; the identification between displayed Hom spaces lies over a path in the base category _and_ the path of displayed object spaces we just defined.